 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-9gag is a meme-sharing website set in Hong Kong but hosted in the United States.
-It was launched in 2008.
-The site’s content is mainly a common repetition of many popular memes; most commonly rage comics.
-The site uses the same style of image sharing that sites such as 4chan, reddit, and Funnyjunk do, but allows people to post with their Facebook accounts, and has a “like” system (similar to those found on reddit and Funnyjunk) on individual posts.
-9gag is infamous on the Internet due to allegations of stealing content from other sites.
+9GAG is a meme-sharing website based in Hong Kong but hosted in the United States.
+Launching in 2008, the site's content is mainly a common repetition of many popular memes.
+The site uses the same style of image sharing that sites such as 4chan, Reddit and Funnyjunk do, but allows people to post with their Facebook accounts and has a "like" system (similar to those found on reddit and Funnyjunk) on individual posts.
+9GAG is infamous on the Internet due to allegations of stealing content from other sites.
 It is also known as being a scapegoat for the various escapades of /b/ and Anonymous, similar to Ebaumsworld.

 On July 1st, 2008, Ray Chan and his brother Chris Chan launched 9GAG, starting it as a fun "side project."

 In 2012, they raise $2.8 million in venture capital.
 That same year, 9GAG launched mobile applications on Android and iOS, which provided users with stream-lined versions of the website, as well as the ability to send messages to other users.

 On December 24th, 2014, 9GAG released an Android game, Redhead Redemption, a gyroscope-based shooter staring a baby (gameplay video below).

 As of August 2017, the 9GAG Facebook has more than 36 million likes and followers; the 9GAG Twitter has more than 11.8 millions follower; and the 9GAG Instagram account has more than 21 million followers.

 There are certain rules 9GAG strictly enforces which resemble both "The Rules of the Internet" and forum rules.